Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/subsystems.md

 where they can access the Spring context (such as `serviceRegistry`) but not the other way around.

 Now, to kick off the Spring context for the subsystem category and type add the following Spring bean to the `service-context.xml`
-Spring context file (note that we add this bean to the Spring context known to the Alfresco Content Services server, so it can start the subsystem):
+Spring context file (note that we add this bean to the Spring context known to the Content Services server, so it can start the subsystem):

 ```xml